easyling/tech-manual/manual_14.md

 *JavaScript Rewriter*: this automated tool will rewrite JavaScript files passing through the proxy, changing fully qualified URLs (beginning with “http://”, containing a top-level domain, followed by a “/”, and optionally any further URIs) to refer to the proxied domain instead of the original domain, thus preserving the integrity of the translation.

 *Ignored* *classes*: if a certain class of elements are not ought to be translated, they can be entered here.
-Elements with these classes will be treated as if .they had the &lt;translate=no&gt; attribute, and will be treated as translation-invariant.
+Elements with these classes will be treated as if they had the `<translate=no>` attribute, and will be treated as translation-invariant.

 *Ignored IDs*: similar to the “Ignored classes” option, this allows the treating of specific elements as translation-invariant, this time through HTML IDs.